akafael/akafael.github.io/_posts/2016-12-03-linux-desktop-shortcuts.md

 ref: linux-desktop-shortcut
 ---

-Sometimes is just annoying to open terminal each time you need to run some program installed.
+Sometimes is just annoying to open terminal each time you need some program running.
 This is a basic tutorial to generate a link file using the [Desktop Entry Especification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html#introduction) format.
 It works for KDE, GNOME or Unity desktop enviromments.

 ## 1. Create a file with extention _.desktop_ whith the following content